-M.5.13 Lost and Found
+M.5.14 Lost and Found

-The school lost and found is located in the gym lobby.
+Each classroom teacher and the office will maintain a lost and found area.
 Articles that remain unclaimed will be donated to charity.

-M.5.14 Messages
+M.5.15 Messages

 If it is necessary to send a message to a student at school, call the school office giving the student's name, grade, and a concise message.
 The student will be given the message at the earliest convenient time.
 Classes will not be interrupted to deliver a message, or to have a student return a phone call to the parent.
 Students may NOT make or receive calls or text messages on cell phones during the school day.
-Students may not send or receive emails on school computers during school hours unless instructed by a teacher.

-M.5.15 Pledges
+M.5.16 Pledges